-What did alarm me is some of his posts I saw, unrelated to ‘exposing’ me, I think would also concern most parents.
+What did alarm me is some of his posts I saw, unrelated to ‘exposing’ me, which I think would also concern most parents.

 I don’t know how Mr. Hansen knows or is affiliated/aligned with the Conservative Anabaptist people.
 When the group was brought to my attention this morning, it had three members; Hansen (the admin), a person whose name I do not recall, and a Mr. Miller who is a trusted and gentle Anabaptist leader.
 (This mention should not be misconstrued as judgement against Miller.
 It merely indicates that Hanson may be strategically aligning with Anabaptists, and there is strong indication it is not for noble causes).